 Keane said she begins each week with a 20-minute mind mapping brainstorming session where the company sets its intention and plans for the week.

 The concept of wellbeing is steadily growing throughout the country.
 Even GAA clubs now have health and wellbeing subgroups, and Irish MMA fighter Conor McGregor famously used visualization, meditation and the law of attraction on his route to becoming one of the highest paid athletes in the world.

 Along with athletics, corporate culture is increasingly welcoming techniques such as meditation, mindfulness, vision boards, and proper nutrition to not only improve workplace productivity but also to improve overall balance.

 Over the past few years, companies have emerged that offer somewhat of a one-stop shop for wellbeing.
 These companies offer programs that deal with nutrition, exercise, and mental health.

 In Dublin alone, there is a mindfulness academy, mindfulness center and several companies that offer mindfulness programs to businesses.

 Zevo Health is an Irish based workplace wellness company that offers online and onsite training programs.

-CEO and founder Richard Murphy said that over the past 5-6 years, he has seen increased interest in workplace wellness in Ireland, and recently the concept has begun to take off.
+The Circular spoke with CEO and founder Richard Murphy who said that over the past 5-6 years, he has seen increased interest in workplace wellness in Ireland, and recently the concept has begun to take off.